General Paediatrician, Developmental & Behavioural Paediatrician

 She is a member of the Neurobehavioural and Paediatric Society of Australasia (NBPSA) and the German Paediatric Society.

-Anne is mother to two young children; her family is her priority in life.
+Anne is a mother to two young children.

 Anne enjoys working in conjunction with speech therapists, psychologists, occupational therapists, GPs, educators and teachers and believes that close communication with therapists/educators improves opportunities for her patients and their families.
 Anne believes that the paediatrician’s role is to advocate for her patients and help parents, families and educators to create a supported environment focused on development, physical and emotional well-being of the child.